sbegueria/SPEIbase/README.md

-## Using the data
+## Using the dataset

 The output files are in netCDF v4 format, which allows for data compression.
 The files can be read in R using the ncdf4 package.

-However, some widely used GIS packages do not provide suuport yet for netCDF v4.
+However, some widely used GIS packages do not provide suport yet for netCDF v4.
 It is possible to convert the files to the netCDF v3 format used in many GIS softwares, by using the nccopy program by unidata.
 For instance, to convert a netCDF-4 format file foo4c.nc to file foo3.nc in